 Figure 5.
 Investigation results of (a) the demographic by nations, (b) the participants’ interest in cultural heritage, (c) the participants’ experience with AR technology.

-Table 2: The Statistics Overview Participants

 Procedure

 Each of the participants completed the pretest questionnaires (the basic user information and AIT) anonymously, in the respective space, in the presence of the researcher.
 Prior to their actual interaction with each condition, the students learned the operation in tutorial mode (except using leaflet) and were given brief oral instructions on its use by the researcher (see figure 1).
 Throughout the interventions, the researcher also observed students’ interaction with the applications.
 After the completion of each intervention, the participants were required to complete the two posttests (the AIT followed by the Feedback Post-Experiment Questionnaire), anonymously, in the presence of the researcher.
 At the end of the experiment, the participants are invited to interviews.